Resonite-Community-Projects/.github/profile/README.md

-Resonite related projects by Gray and Brodokk.
+Projects related to Resonite and its communities.